Career Fair Prep: Applying for part, full-time, or internship positions

 - Buy/borrow a folder or carrying case to hold your résumés, keys, paper, pencil, and business cards so that your hands are free for handshakes.

 - Study the layout of the fair and be prepared to visit key employers.
-A paper listing of employers present may not be available at the Fair.

 - Have questions ready for employers.
 For example, if they direct you to the company’s website, ask if they have any suggestions for completing the online application (sample questions listed below).